altruizim101/Practical-Application-III---Comparing-Classifiers/README.md

 - Link to Jupyter notebook here >>         https://github.com/altruizim101/Practical-Application-III---Comparing-Classifiers/blob/main/mod17_PracticalApplication_III.ipynb
 - Data Analysis & Results >>               [https://github.com/altruizim101/ ... /edit/main/README.md](https://github.com/altruizim101/Practical-Application-III---Comparing-Classifiers/blob/main/README.md)

 ## (Data Understanding/ Understand Features)
 I reveiwed features and attributes of the data, using Pandas tool and its functions.
 I loaded data and reviewed summary of data content using the pandas methods: data.head(), data.info(), data.sample(), data.shape()...

-Checked for Null (NaN) values possibly captured in data to remove before analysis.
-Removed NaN data as appropriate.
+I checked for possible Null (NaN) values in data for removal before analysis.
+Then filtered NaN data as appropriate.
 Action: removed missing (NaN) data in columns

 ## (Engineering Features)
-Build a basic model to get started.
-First, encode the data.
-Using just the bank information features, prepare the features and target column for modeling with appropriate encoding and transformations.
+fo rthis secion, I encode the data using just bank information features, prepared the features and target column for modeling with the appropriate encoding and transformations.
-After data prepared, split data into a train and test set.
+After data prepared, I then split data into a train and test set.

 ## (Modeling - A Baseline Model)
 Before building first model, we establish a baseline and observe its performance that our classifier should aim to beat.